 There are a few items the client must do to prepare for an inspection

 - Post notice - in a residential building all tenants must be notified 48 hours in advance that an inspection will be taking place.
 Access will be required to any suite with a sprinkler head inside.

 - Monitoring - most fire alarm systems are monitored by a security service or other monitoring provider.
 The job of the monitoring provider is to alert the fire department in the event an alarm is triggered on your system.
 Part of the testing on the sprinkler system includes checking for proper communication with the Fire Alarm panel.
 When performing testing, the monitoring provider needs to be notified, so they do not initiate a fire department response.
 The client will need to contact their monitoring provider before beginning, and after completion of testing.

 - Access - Technicians will need access to all parts of the building that contain Fire Sprinkler protection.
 This includes mechanical rooms, server rooms, and residential suites.
 Make arrangements to provide technicians with keys or escort as necessary

 DO NOT thaw out the pipes.
 Shut down your fire pump(if present).
 Give us a call, and let our technician get a look at it first.
 In many cases it is much faster and easier to complete a repair if the melt is performed in a controlled manner.

-In both these cases you must set a fire watch of the shut down area until service is restored.
+You must set a fire watch of the shut down area until service is restored.

 Please note that any after-hours/weekend service, or any time we cancel other scheduled work to send someone out to your site is considered an emergency call-out, and high minimum charges and overtime rates will apply.